Posted by Michael Finkelstein | January 5th, 2016

 - Feed Your Body Wholesome Food

 Eat more colorful, seasonal produce – choosing an array of green, red, blue, orange, white, and yellow vegetables and fruits.
 Start by adding just one extra serving a day, be it a small plate of sautéed greens, a side of baked squash, or a cup of apples cooked with raw honey and cinnamon.
+Don’t forget to also fill yourself with that protein collection.

 - Feed Your Emotions